yandex-cloud/docs/en/_includes/mdb/mch-dbms-user-settings.md

 * **Async insert**{#setting-async-insert} {{ tag-con }} {{ tag-api }} {{ tag-sql }}

-   Enables or disables asynchronous inserts.
-Works only for inserts over HTTP without any deduplication.
+   Enables/disables asynchronous inserts.
+Only works for inserts over HTTP.
+These inserts are made with no deduplication.

    If enabled, data is grouped into batches before inserting it in a table.
 This allows making small and frequent inserts in {{ CH }} (up to 15000 queries per second) without using intermediate tables.

    Possible values:

-   * `0`: Synchronous inserts are enabled, one query after another.
+   * `0`: Synchronous inserts are made, one query after another.
    * `1`: Multiple asynchronous inserts are enabled.

    The default value is `0`.